ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 - STH Pollination Proof Fetching defined and indicated is optional
 - Adding 3-Method Ecosystem section
+- Handle cases with Logs cease operation
+- Add a bit about tracking via STH Interaction
+- Add a section with some early recommendations for mixing
+- Add a section detailing blocking connections, frustrating it, and the implications

 ## Changes between -01 and -02